 Liability issues and potential concerns among government agencies, private entities, other response partners, and across jurisdictions are addressed in existing mutual aid agreements and other formal memorandums established for Marion County and its surrounding areas.
-Existing mutual aid agreements are identified in Appendix D of this plan.
-Copies of these documents can be accessed through the County Emergency Management Coordinator.
+Existing mutual aid agreements are identified in Appendix D / tab - Mutual Aid Agreements of this plan.
+Copies of these documents can be accessed through the County Emergency Management Program Coordinator.
 During an emergency situation, a local declaration may be necessary to activate these agreements and allocate appropriate resources.